Discover Our History

 Celebrate the Philadelphia Royal Giants and Fresno Athletic Club, promote historical awareness for youth, and strengthen cross-cultural respect and understanding.

 In the spring of 1936, W.E.B.
-Du Bois, the eminent African American scholar and civil rights leader, visited Japan for six weeks as part of a global tour that also included China and the Soviet Union.
-His visit occurred during a critical moment in world history, as Japan was asserting itself on the global stage amidst growing tensions with the West.
+Du Bois, the influential African American scholar and civil rights leader, visited Japan for six weeks during a global tour that also included China and the Soviet Union.
+His visit came at a significant moment in world history, as Japan was expanding its international influence amid growing tensions with Western powers.

 Du Bois traveled across Japan, including Tokyo and Kyoto, meeting: